 There is a 3rd lower level of despair which the medical and psychiatric professions have referred to as chronic melancholia.
 People in this horrible form of mental illness cease to take an interest in their own existence, the existence in the rest of humanity, or anything in the world.
 They cannot be roused or moved to care.
 For these people suicide is a very real possibility.

 The brilliant Catholic apologist and author, G.K.
-Chesterton (1874-1936) said that suicide is not sin, rather the sin, precisely for the reasons I have just mentioned.
+Chesterton (1874-1936) said that suicide is not a sin, rather the sin, precisely for the reasons I have just mentioned.
 He felt that suicide was an affront and defilement of all creation by the person’s sheer disinterest.
 Chesterton said that suicide insults everything on earth.
 Chesterton said this about the suicidal man: “There is not a tiny creature in the cosmos at whom his death is not a sneer.”
 I am a huge fan of G,K, Chesterton, but on this point I think he was uncharitable and quite possibly erred in his harshness.
 He presumed there is no despondency below a final sneer at existence.
 In fact, there is and it is that dreaded state of chronic melancholia.
 The individual is utterly defeated; he cannot muster even a passing sigh at existence let alone a sneer.
 His despondency permeates every corner of his mind, every cell of his being.
 Regarding such cases we must reserve comment and trust those people to the tender care of the Almighty.

 However, to assist in their suicide (or any suicide) is to endorse the abyss with a cruel bon voyage.
 People who advocate or participate in assisted suicide act with the logic of darkness.
 They are brutes sniffing over the waiting graves of the defeated.
 Any civilized society must always condemn assisted suicide in the strongest terms and never legalize or permit it.